richiebailey74/numerical_analysis_finalproject/README.md

-# Lasso Regression Gradient Descent vs Analytical Ridge Regression

-This repository contains a Jupyter notebook that contains a project that compares lasso and ridge regression.
+This repository contains a Jupyter notebook that contains a project that compares lasso and ridge regression writtin in Julia.

 The comparative analysis analyzes the time and space complexities, flop counts, performance times, and numerical precisions.